Unleash/unleash/docs/user_guide/projects.md

 This topic explains how projects are supported in Unleash, how to create and maintain them.

 ## Understanding purpose of projects
 Projects are a way to organize your feature toggles within Unleash.
 Within a large organization, having multiple feature toggles, staying on top of the feature toggles might become a challenge.
 Every feature toggle will be part of a project.
-Examples of projects can be linked to a development team or to functional modules within the software.
+Projects can be linked to a development team or to functional modules within the software.

 A common pattern is to organize the feature toggles according to key areas of the application, e.g. “Basic user process” and “Advanced user process”.
 This is illustrated below.